Keynote Speakers

 Voice analysis with AI and machine learning (Friday 6 June 2025, 14:00–14:30)

-Jan Rusz's research activities are directed towards development of speech-based digital biomarkers with aim to provide more insights into pathophysiology of neurological diseases and gain new sensitive markers of progression for future neuroprotective trials.
-The main theme of his research is the multidisciplinary quantitative analysis of speech systems with a background in movement disorders, data analysis, machine learning and digital signal processing.
-He contributed to a range of scientific problems related to speech and language disorders mainly associated with basal ganglia dysfunction and cerebellum as well as other aspects of movement disorders such as bradykinesia, gait and eye movements.
+Jan Rusz's research focuses on the development of speech-based digital biomarkers, aiming to provide deeper insights into the pathophysiology of neurological diseases and to identify sensitive markers of disease progression for future neuroprotective trials.
+His work centers on multidisciplinary quantitative analysis of speech, drawing from movement disorders, data analysis, machine learning, and digital signal processing.
+He has contributed to a range of scientific topics related to speech and language disorders, primarily associated with basal ganglia dysfunction and cerebellar impairment, as well as other features of movement disorders such as bradykinesia, gait disturbances, and eye movement abnormalities.

 Professor Josef Schlömicher-Thier, h.c.Dr